-US to require negative COVID tests for travellers from China
+US to require negative Covid tests for travellers from China

-WASHINGTON: The United States will require negative COVID tests from all air travellers from China, saying Beijing is not sharing enough information about the surge in coronavirus cases there, health officials said Wednesday.
+WASHINGTON: The United States will require negative Covid tests from all air travelers from China, saying Beijing is not sharing enough information about the surge in coronavirus cases there, health officials said Wednesday.

 From January 5, “all air passengers two years and older originating from China will be required to get a test no more than two days before their departure from China, Hong Kong and Macau, and show a negative test result to the airlines upon departure,” a federal health official said.